bruceravel/demeter/documentation/Athena/plot/stack.rst

 .. _fig-stacktab:

 .. figure::  ../../_images/plot_stack.png
    :target: ../_images/plot_stack.png
    :width: 50%

 .. _fig-stacked:

 .. figure::  ../../_images/plot_stacked.png
    :target: ../_images/plot_stacked.png
    :width: 100%

 .. subfigend::
    :width: 0.45
-    :label: fig_stack
+   :label: _fig-stack

    (Left) The plot stacking tab.
 (Right) An example of a stacked plot.
 Note that the stacking increment is negative so that that order of the colors is the same in the legend as in the plot.